TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/UpdateExtensions/UpdateWizards/Creation.rst

 Creating upgrade wizards
 ========================

-These steps create an upgrade wizard:

-..  rst-class:: bignums
+..  versionchanged:: 12.2

-#.
-Add a class implementing :ref:`UpgradeWizardInterface <upgrade-wizards-interface>`

-#.
+    The registration of an upgrade wizard has changed in TYPO3 v12.2.
+An upgrade wizard class is now registered with an attribute.
+The :php:`getIdentifier()` method in the :php:`UpgradeWizardInterface`
+    was removed.
+The registration via
+    :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`
+    in :file:`ext_localconf.php` is deprecated and will be removed in TYPO3 v13.
+    To be compatible with TYPO3 v11 and v12 you can still :ref:`use the registration <t3coreapi11:upgrade-wizards-register>` via
+    :file:`ext_localconf.php`.

+To create an upgrade wizard you have to add a class which implements the :ref:`UpgradeWizardInterface <upgrade-wizards-interface>`.

 The class *may* implement other interfaces (optional):

 *   :ref:`RepeatableInterface <repeatable-interface>` to not mark the wizard as done after execution
 *   :ref:`ChattyInterface <uprade-wizards-chatty-interface>` for generating
     output
 *   :php:`ConfirmableInferface` for wizards that need user confirmation

-#.  :ref:`Register the wizard <upgrade-wizards-register>` in the file
-    :ref:`ext_localconf.php <ext-localconf-php>`
+.. index:: Upgrade wizards; Registration
+.. _upgrade-wizards-register:
 .. _upgrade-wizards-interface:

 UpgradeWizardInterface